 Thinking about a Wix website for your business?
 Let's look at the Wix pros and cons.

-So you’re looking at a Wix website for your new or established business.
 You’re in business so you’re aware of ‘total cost of ownership’.
 Invariably the entry price isn’t the whole story.
 We’re going to try to show you the Wix pros and cons and let you decide whether they're worth a punt.
-We think that Wix is a good product in some ways but there’s a much better product that actually costs less.
+We think that Wix is a good product in some ways but our custom WordPress is a much better product that actually costs less.

 Your time is money, your money

 If you’re considering the Wix route then you’ve chosen to do a lot of the work yourself.
-This is obviously cheaper than sending a text document to a web design company and then having the inevitable meetings etc. Plus you get to choose the imagery and fine tune the pages just how you like them without getting a big bill.
+This is obviously cheaper than going to a web design company with the inevitable meetings and design time bills etc. Plus you get to choose the imagery and fine tune the pages just how you like them without getting a big bill.
 You are of course using up your time and we are suggesting that you make a note of the amount of time this process takes, as in our experience it is always more than people think.

 Wix pros and cons: Level, you're still debating the DIY route.